Tutorial: Saving Your Work in a File

 1. Select "File/Export ...
 MusicXML" and the dialog will appear

-2. Select whether you want "Standard" or "Sibelius" Music XML export
+2. Select the filetype you wish for Music XML export

-3. Click "Save" to export the Music XML (.xml) file of your song.
+3. Click "Save" to export the Music XML file of your song.

-See the topic of "Transferring Your Score to Other Notation Programs" for more details.
+See the topic of "Exporting Your Work in Other File Formats" for more details.